Introduction to Office Carpets

 What will this carpet look like in an actual office space?

-Lighting can impact your carpet in more ways than one, changing the look and feel of your design completely.
-Taking samples on-site allows you to view the carpet under the office lighting, as well as bring your vision to life in the space it will operate.
-Your client is putting faith in you to design something spectacular, so why not give them a taste of your creative talent by bringing samples to show in person.
+Lighting can impact your office carpets in more ways than one, changing the look and feel of your design completely.
+Taking office carpet samples on-site allows you to view the carpet under the office lighting, as well as bring your vision to life in the space it will operate.
+Your client is putting faith in you to design something spectacular, so why not give them a taste of your creative talent by bringing some office carpet samples to show in person.

-How well can a commercial carpet handle stains such as coffee spills?
+How well can a commercial office carpet handle stains such as coffee spills?

 It's essential to select different carpeting for different areas, such as cafeterias and corridors, which foster heavy foot traffic and coffee drinkers.
 When someone inevitably spills their cup of coffee or carries in